YashRaj9211/Bard-desktop-AOT/README.md

 2. By default, the application will be in "Always on Top" mode.
 Your desktop will now stay on top of all other windows.

-3. To toggle the "Always on Top" feature, use the assigned hotkey (you can configure this in the settings).

-4. To exit the application, right-click on the system tray icon (Windows) or menu bar icon (macOS/Linux) and select "Exit."
+3. To exit the application, right-click on the system tray icon (Windows) or menu bar icon (macOS/Linux) and select "Exit."

 ## Contributing

 We welcome contributions to the Unofficial Bard Desktop Application!
-If you find any bugs or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/yourusername/unofficial-bard-app/issues).
+If you find any bugs or have suggestions for new features, please open an issue on the the repo

 If you would like to contribute code, fork the repository, create a new branch, commit your changes, and open a pull request.
 We'll review your changes and merge them if they align with the project's goals.